jveilleux/FarmFreshWeb/consumer-buying-groups.md

 The resounding feedback from Buying Groups is that their success often depends on a couple of ‘champions’ who take on a lot of the administration, coordination and recruitment.
 Like any group or collective, a Buying Group also needs a leader or two.
 They are also more successful when an inherent sense of community already exists, whether it be in a regional town, suburb or through an existing school, group or club.
 It is not impossible to create a Buying Group in an area of identified need without an existing community structure, but it may take longer.

-Consumer buying groups can be informal of formalised as an incorporated association or a fully fledged consumer cooperative \(using a cooperative legal structure\).
+Consumer buying groups can be informal of formalized as an incorporated association or a fully fledged consumer cooperative \(using a cooperative legal structure\).

 ## Stories & Resources